The US DUI Report – The States With the Most and Least Drunk Driving

-How have DUI fatalities changed through the years?
+How drunk driving fatalities have changed through the years

 According to the NHTSA, a driver with a BAC of 0.08 will experience concentration difficulties, difficulty maintaining speed, impaired perception, impaired judgment, short-term memory loss, and difficulty processing information.
 Even a BAC of 0.05, which is within the legal limit, will result in reduced coordination, reduced ability to track moving objects, difficulty steering, and reduced reaction times.

-North Dakota received a DUI severity score of 92.1 out of 100, making it the worst state in the nation.
-In 2019, 41% of the state’s road fatalities involved a drunk driver, and there were 868 DUI arrests per 100.000 drivers.
+Montana received a DUI severity score of 84.1 out of 100, making it the worst state in the nation.
+In 2020, 45% of the state’s road fatalities involved a drunk driver, and there were 473 DUI arrests per 100.000 drivers.

-Utah received a DUI severity score of 28 out of 100.
-In 2019, only 16% of the state’s road fatalities involved an impaired driver, which is well below the national average at 28%.
-The state also reported around 240 DUI arrests and 1.83 DUI fatalities per 100.000 drivers.
+Delaware received a DUI severity score of 27.9 out of 100.
+In 2020, only 23% of the state’s road fatalities involved an impaired driver, which is well below the national average at 30%.
+The state only reported a total of 294 DUI arrests and 3.25 DUI fatalities per 100.000 drivers.

-Below is a complete list of DUI statistics by state.
+Below is a complete list of drunk driving statistics by state.
 Each state is ranked according to its Severity Score.
 We have also added the percentage increase in DUI fatalities compared to the previous year, but this metric does not impact the Severity Score.